timongentzsch/Jetson_Ubuntu20_Images/README.md

 This will enable you to quickly iterate your build process and application.
+Sudo is needed to create the `dummy_root_SSH_config` and enable SSH access for root users